Skip to main content

-Other mountain biking locals around the country require hours of transportation just to get to the start line.
-However, the Alice Springs Mountain Bike Network is so close to town you’ll be leaping over rocks, racing down hills and blissing out on the changing hues of the Red Centre not long after checking into your accommodation.
+The Alice Springs mountain bike network is within an easy ride from downtown Alice Springs.
+In fact, many of the trails are so close to town you’ll be leaping over rocks, racing down hills and blissing out on the changing hues of the Red Centre not long after checking into your accommodation.

-The diverse landscape, the eye-popping scenery and the easy access to well-maintained trails is why Alice Springs is enjoying a mountain-biking boom, according to local off-road enthusiast Jennifer Rajher.
+The diverse landscape, eye-popping scenery and easy access to well-maintained trails is why Alice Springs is luring mountain-bikers from across the globe according to local off-road enthusiast Jennifer Rajher.

 “Riding in Central Australia is unlike anywhere else in the world.
 When you’re riding through the bush the only sounds you hear are the tyres on the dirt, the birds above and the wind in the trees.
 All your stress just drains away and you have a real connection to nature,” says Jennifer.